Trichomoniasis: Prevention

-Use of male condoms or female condoms may help prevent the spread of trichomoniasis, although careful studies have never been done that focus on how to prevent this infection.
-Infection with trichomoniasis through water is unlikely because Trichomonas vaginalis dies in water after 45–60 minutes, in thermal water after 30 minutes to 3 hours and in diluted urine after 5–6 hours.
+Use of male condoms or female condoms may help prevent the spread of trichomoniasis, although careful studies have never been done on how to prevent this infection.
+Infection with trichomoniasis through water is unlikely because Trichomonas vaginalis dies in water after 45–60 minutes, in thermal water after 30 minutes to 3 hours, and in diluted urine after 5–6 hours.

-Currently there are no routine standard screening requirements for the general U.S. population receiving family planning or STI testing.
+There are no routine standard screening requirements for the general U.S. population receiving family planning or STI testing.
 The Centers for Disease Control and Prevention (CDC) recommends trichomoniasis testing for females with vaginal discharge and can be considered for females at higher risk for infection or of HIV-positive serostatus.

-The advent of new, highly specific and sensitive trichomoniasis tests present opportunities for new screening protocols for both men and women.
-Careful planning, discussion, and research are required to determine the cost-efficiency and most beneficial use of these new tests for the diagnosis and treatment of trichomoniasis in the U.S., which can lead to better prevention efforts.
+The advent of new, highly specific, and sensitive trichomoniasis tests presents opportunities for new screening protocols for both men and women.
+Careful planning, discussion, and research are required to determine the cost-efficiency and most beneficial use of these new tests for the diagnosis and treatment of trichomoniasis, which can lead to better prevention efforts.

-A number of strategies have been found to improve follow-up for STI testing including email and text messaging as reminders of appointments.
+Several strategies have been found to improve follow-up for STI testing, including email and text messaging as reminders of appointments.

 Screening

-Evidence from randomized controlled trials for screening pregnant women who do not have symptoms for infection with trichomoniasis and treating women who test positive for the infection have not consistently shown a reduced risk of preterm birth.
+Evidence from randomized controlled trials for screening pregnant women who have no symptoms of infection with trichomoniasis and treating women who test positive for the infection have not consistently shown a reduced risk of preterm birth.
 Further studies are needed to verify this result and determine the best method of screening.
-In the US, screening of pregnant women without any symptoms is only recommended in those with HIV as Trichomonas infection is associated with increased risk of transmitting HIV to the fetus.
+In the U.S., screening of pregnant women without symptoms is recommended only for those with HIV, as Trichomonas infection is associated with an increased risk of transmitting HIV to the fetus.

 Treatment

 Treatment for both pregnant and non-pregnant women is usually with metronidazole, by mouth once.
 Caution should be used in pregnancy, especially in the first trimester.
 Sexual partners, even if they have no symptoms, should also be treated.
 Single oral dose of nitroimidazole is sufficient to kill the parasites.

 For 95–97% of cases, infection is resolved after one dose of metronidazole.
 Studies suggest that 4–5% of trichomonas cases are resistant to metronidazole, which may account for some "repeat" cases.
 Without treatment, trichomoniasis can persist for months to years in women, and is thought to improve without treatment in men.
 Women living with HIV infection have better cure rates if treated for seven days rather than with one dose.

-Topical treatments are less effective than oral antibiotics due to Skene's gland and other genitourinary structures acting as a reservoir.
+Topical treatments are less effective than oral antibiotics due to Skene's gland and other genitourinary structures acting as reservoirs.

+Vaginal boric acid can be useful against resistant trichomoniasis.

 Epidemiology

 There were about 58 million cases of trichomoniasis in 2013.
-It is more common in women (2.7%) than males (1.4%).
+It is more common in females (2.7%) than males (1.4%).
 It is the most common non-viral STI in the U.S., with an estimated 3.7 million prevalent cases and 1.1 million new cases per year.
 It is estimated that 3% of the general U.S. population is infected, and 7.5–32% of moderate-to-high risk (including incarcerated) populations.